KeithAK/audio-sync/README.md

 ```
 ## How to operate
 Controlled via browser.
-* Select the video file where you'd like to add a new track to.
+* Select the media library containing your reference file (where you'd like to add a new track to).
+* Select the reference file (enter keyword in drop-down to search).
   * Select which audio track you'd like to use as reference.
 * Do the same for the source file.
 * Click the "Get Offset" button.